Economist say consumer demand continues to drive labor shortage

 Regional Operations Director for NC Works, Larry Donley, said it’s extremely difficult to pinpoint one specific cause.

 “Say childcare.
 Right?
-For those working parents that have school aged children, then there’s a public transportation, there’s there still needs to be more of that and make it more readily available.
-Unfortunately, there’s still drug alcohol, opioid abuses,” said Donley.
+For those working parents that have school-aged children, then there’s public transportation, there’s still needs to be more of that and make it more readily available.
+Unfortunately, there’s still drug, alcohol, opioid abuses,” said Donley.

 “I think if for on the individual level, it gives you that motivation that you decided to, you know, get that training, get that degree, so you can move up and taking advantage of this tightness in the labor market,” said Liu.

-As far as solutions, Donley said we need to continue to improve technology to maximize the efficiency of the workforce we do have, and Liu said we have a resilient economy and it’s a matter of letting it work its way back to normal.
+As far as solutions, Donley said we need to continue to improve technology to maximize the efficiency of the workforce we do have.
+Liu said we have a resilient economy and it’s a matter of letting it work its way back to normal.